Learning to flock in open space by avoiding collisions and staying together: Results

-Learning is performed over $n_e$ training episodes, each of a duration of $T=20 N$ time steps.
-We discretize actions and states with $\Delta \beta=1/(n_a-1)$ and $n_a=11$ actions and $\Delta d=0.2$ with $n_d=20$ different possible states (the 20th state also encodes for mean neighbours distances $d > 20\Delta d=4$).
-Unless otherwise stated, we also choose the exploration and learning exponents $\nu=\omega=0.7$, but we have verified that our results are generically robust with respect to reasonable changes in all parameter choices.
 At the beginning of each training episode the agents' positions and headings are randomly reinitialized (for the positions we uniformly distribute the agents in a circle with a radius $R_0=10 \sqrt{2}$) but of course they keep track of what they learned so far (the Q matrix is not reinitialized).
 Unless differently stated, we also fix $v_0=0.2$ and $\eta=0.3$ in the agents dynamics.